Canada Visa and Passport Requirements

 Extension of stay

-If you wish to extend your stay as a visitor, you must apply to the nearest Canada Immigration Centre or online before the expiry of the visitor visa.
-The cost to extend a visitor visa is C$100.
+If you wish to extend your stay as a visitor, you must apply to the nearest Canada Immigration Centre or online at least 30 days before your current status expires.
+The cost to extend a visitor visa is CAD $100.

 Entry with children